dingxiangrong/wu-dao-yi-fa-theory/README.md

 - Host the Four Laws of Boundary-Expansion, including the neutral general-purpose methodology of *Virtue-Defined-by-Self* (provides only virtue-setting rules without assigning concrete values)

 - **Core Traits**: Establishes axioms, sets boundaries, formulates definitions; the sole kernel of the system; objectively value-neutral
-- **Core Logic**: Serves as the system¡¯s "constitutional layer".
+- **Core Logic**: Serves as the systemâ€™s "constitutional layer".
 Underlying rules shall be established first, before all subsequent deduction, virtue-setting, experimentation and implementation.

-### 2.3 Norm-Division [Deduction-Virtue-Setting Layer£üN=Norm]
+### 2.3 Norm-Division [Deduction-Virtue-Setting Layerï½œN=Norm]
 **Cognitive Orientation: Define & Virtue-Oriented Deduction**

 The comprehensive outward-extension and value-finalization layer of the system.
 Strictly based on the objective axioms set by the Logos-Division, human agents formulate value criteria and virtue trade-offs.
 It fills substantive values for the three core domains, performs compliant deduction, in-depth interpretation and deconstruction of external phenomena: